flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-19-quick-quotes/index.md

     _key: card-3-2594c41f-9558-4959-8ec0-e7231ba4b91a
   - order: 3
     body: >-
-      > ‘…we know it was made mostly from sheep’s and goat’s milk, but for me, it’s really hard to imagine a specific flavor.’
+      > "…we know it was made mostly from sheep’s and goat’s milk, but for me, it’s really hard to imagine a specific flavor."